semgrep/semgrep-docs/docs/kb/semgrep-code/collect-cli-logs.md

 # How to collect logs when running Semgrep in CLI

-When troubleshooting Semgrep scans on the command line (CLI), collecting and sharing logs can be extremely helpful.
+When troubleshooting Semgrep scans on the command line interface (CLI), collecting and sharing logs can be extremely helpful.
 By default, Semgrep prints findings from a scan to `stdout`, and other messages, including scan details and progress, to `stderr`.
-For troubleshooting, it's most often useful to provide both.
+For troubleshooting, it's best to provide both.

 To collect all relevant logs for a scan, follow these instructions.
 All log output options apply to both `semgrep scan` and `semgrep ci`.
 All examples use `semgrep ci` for simplicity, and name the output file as `semgrep.log`.